 Our bodies function better when our joints have good mobility and range of motion.
-But many of us become stiff over time which can leave us feeling uncomfortable and incapable of doing novel movements.
+But many of us become stiff over time (working from home at a desk, performing repetitive movements, or bedridden for various reasons) which can leave us feeling uncomfortable and incapable of doing novel movements.
 When we have a poor range of motion we risk injury when performing new movements or activities that require a good functional range of motion.

 Why does my body stiffen up?

 Human beings are amazingly adaptable to the stresses and strain placed upon them by their environment.
 Good examples of this can be seen in the transformation of an athlete’s body when training for sport.
 An elite marathoner is lean and muscular while a sprinter has large powerful muscles.
 This is the result of the consistent training stresses that they place on their bodies in order to produce the desired change.
 All physiological systems are governed by this principle.
 Unfortunately, it works in the opposite direction as well.
 When stress is removed the body responds by getting weaker or losing capabilities that it previously had.
 This is the true embodiment of “use it or lose it”.

 In today's economy, many of us spend our day sedentary.
 Either typing away on a computer or sitting in endless meetings.
 This offers very little variety of movement to keep our joints and muscles capable.
 You may have noticed that your hamstrings are tight, hip flexors are short and your spine has stiffened over time.
 This is your body adapting to the long hours of sitting you have been training it for.

 How Do I Make My Body More Flexible?

 The key to making any physical improvement is to harness the power of consistent training to your advantage.
 It does not take much time each day, but you must consistently signal to your body that you need your full range of motion for it to make the desired changes.